Go to top button

 The actions taken to reduce bias (if any) and to improve accuracy of the data are as follows:

-• All the inconsistency spotted by Eurostat were investigated and corrected if needed
+• All inconsistencies highlighted by Eurostat are investigated and corrected if necessary.

-• All administrative data updates were included if they arrived before the closure of the EGR cycle data updates.
+• All administrative data updates are included if they arrive before the closure of the EGR cycle data updates.

 The economic variables on employment are recorded in absolute figures.